shpml/fundamentals/03_chapter/02_lessontemp.md

 }
 ```

-As you become a more advanced developer, try using percentages or ems instead of pixels.
+As you become more confident, try using percentages or ems instead of pixels.
 These can be pretty tricky, so you may want to wait until we cover them in Unit 9.

 **font-weight**